Bosszhe/EMIFF/README.md

 ## Abstract

 In autonomous driving, cooperative perception makes use of multi-view cameras from both vehicles and infrastructure, providing a global vantage point with rich semantic context of road conditions beyond a single vehicle viewpoint.
 Currently, two major challenges persist in vehicle-infrastructure cooperative 3D (VIC3D) object detection: $1)$ inherent pose errors when fusing multi-view images, caused by time asynchrony across cameras;  $2)$ information loss in transmission process resulted from limited communication bandwidth.
-To address these issues, we propose a novel camera-based 3D detection framework for VIC3D task, \textit{Enhanced Multi-scale Image Feature Fusion} (EMIFF).
+To address these issues, we propose a novel camera-based 3D detection framework for VIC3D task, Enhanced Multi-scale Image Feature Fusion (EMIFF).
-To fully exploit holistic perspectives from both vehicles and infrastructure, we propose \textit{Multi-scale Cross Attention} (MCA) and \textit{Camera-aware Channel Masking} (CCM) modules to enhance infrastructure and vehicle features at scale, spatial, and channel levels to correct the pose error introduced by camera asynchrony.
-We also introduce a \textit{Feature Compression} (FC) module with channel and spatial compression blocks for transmission efficiency.
+To fully exploit holistic perspectives from both vehicles and infrastructure, we propose Multi-scale Cross Attention (MCA) and Camera-aware Channel Masking (CCM) modules to enhance infrastructure and vehicle features at scale, spatial, and channel levels to correct the pose error introduced by camera asynchrony.
+We also introduce a Feature Compression (FC) module with channel and spatial compression blocks for transmission efficiency.
 Experiments show that EMIFF achieves SOTA on DAIR-V2X-C datasets, significantly outperforming previous early-fusion and late-fusion methods with comparable transmission costs.

 ## Code